ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-logical.md

 Step | Description
 ---|---
 1 | Initiate a valid conversation, see the section on Conversation Streams.
-2 | Chatbot sends Speech to the Speech to Text service.
+2 | Chatbot sends Speech to the Speech to Text Service.
-3 | Speech to Text service sends Text to the Chatbot.
+3 | Speech to Text Service sends Text to the Chatbot.
 4 | Chatbot sends Text Query to the Skate Advisor.
 5 | The Skate Advisor evaluates the request and sends to Watson Assistant.
 6 | Watson Assistant classifies the request and replies to the Skate Advisor with the action to take.
 7 | Skate advisor requests a data set from the Discovery Service.
 8 | Discovery Service evaluates the query and sends the response.
 9 |Skate Advisor forms a response and sends to the Chatbot in text.
-10 | Chatbot sends the text reply to the Text To Speech service.
+10 | Chatbot sends the text reply to the Text to Speech Service.
-11 | Result is sent to the user via the Chatbot.
+11 | Result is sent to the user through the Chatbot.

 ### Video rendering
 {: #vcscar-logical-video-render}